 Community members also can make a donation to Women’s Empowerment now through Big Day of Giving at Womens-Empowerment.org.
 Gifts will be matched dollar for dollar by the Poswall Family Foundation and Women’s Empowerment’s board of directors, up to $30,000.

 “With homelessness in Sacramento at an all-time high, so many women and children are waiting to turn the page, become the author of their stories and courageously transform their lives,” said Lisa Culp, executive director, Women’s Empowerment.
 “We hope the community will come together on Big Day of Giving to share empowering words and make a donation that will help close the chapter on family homelessness in Sacramento, one woman, one child, at a time.”

 Women’s Empowerment provides a two-month employment-readiness and empowerment program, paid job training, childcare and support services so women and their children can break the generational cycle of homelessness.
 Women’s Empowerment offers the most comprehensive job-readiness program in the Sacramento area designed specifically for women experiencing homelessness and their children.
-On average, 70% of women in the program find housing despite the ongoing housing crisis.
-Last year, 142 job placements were achieved by Women’s Empowerment graduates.
-Since its founding in 2001, the award-winning organization has graduated 1,781 women and their 3,893 children.
+On average, 70% of women in the program find housing for their families despite the ongoing housing crisis.
+Last year, 121 graduates secured employment or enrolled in paid training or education.
+Since 2001, 1,808 women have graduated from the program with their 3,897 children.
 Women’s Empowerment is funded through private donations from the community and grants.
 To make a donation: Womens-Empowerment.org.